 We know your dog looks cozy and perfectly content snuggled up on the couch, but they still need exercise!
 Just as humans need movement to maintain a healthy mind and body, dogs do too.
 A general rule of thumb is that dogs need at least 30 minutes of exercise each day, even if it’s just a slow walk around the neighborhood.

 TRUTH: You Can Still Keep Rewarding Your Dog For Good Behavior!

 Even if your dog is overweight, you should still reward them for positive behavior.
 If using treats, stick to healthy dog treats that aren’t filled with poor-quality ingredients — aka, the equivalent of giving your dog fast food french fries every time they perform a trick!
 Though yummy, those treats aren’t

 nutritious for your dog and certainly aren’t helping with their weight.
 You can also reward your dog with a loving belly scratch, by affirming them in a happy voice, or by giving them a quick walk.
 Believe it or not, dogs don’t always need to be rewarded with food!

 Helping your dog maintain a healthy weight level will ensure they stick around for many, many more years -- and the process is a marathon, not a sprint.
 By keeping an eye on what you’re feeding your dog, ensuring they get proper exercise, and trying out new ways to reward them, you’ll be on the right track to a long, happy life together.

-Ready to subscribe to healthy, nutritious dog food that won’t fill your dog with junk ingredients?
+Ready to subscribe to dog food toppers that won’t fill your dog with junk ingredients?
 Sign up today for 25% off your first order, then 10% off all future orders.
 At Portland Pet Food Company, we believe in the power of real, fresh food in a dog’s diet in order to maintain a healthy life.
-As man’s best friend, they deserve to eat like we do!
+As human's best friends, they deserve to eat as good as we do!